 The trustees are required to file an annual income tax return, and to prepare financial accounts where required if the trust earns income.
 As such, maintenance and accounting compliance requirements are likely to be nominal.

-The types of arrangements that the law recognises that allow a person, company or other organisation to occupy and use real estate for a limited period of time, without buying it outright, are as follows:
+The types of arrangements recognised by law whereby a person, company or other organisation can occupy and use real estate for a limited period of time, without buying it outright, are as follows:

 The most commonly used form of lease is the Auckland District Law Society Incorporated/Real Estate Institute of New Zealand Incorporated form.